 3. Mention back to school.
 Moms are thinking about this now.
 Connect senior pictures to “back to school” in their mind.

 When you’re working on social media – newsletters, Facebook, Instagram, LinkedIn – there are several best practices you should know.
 We’ve scoured the Internet and listed them all here for your convenience.
-Bookmark this article, and you’ll refer back to it the next time you’re posting on social media.
+Bookmark this article and you can refer back to it the next time you’re posting on social media.

 Viruses are fun!
 Who doesn’t want some foreign teenager remotely controlling their PC in order to sell Viagra online?